 Cornell Law supports students from admission through commencement and beyond.
 Learn about financing your LL.M., locating housing in Ithaca, and applying for post-graduate fellowship awards.

 Tuition and Financial Aid

 General LL.M. tuition for the 2019-2020 academic year is US$67,748.
 Total expenses, including tuition, are estimated to be US$93,815.

 We provide a number of financial awards to General LL.M. candidates based on merit and need.
 For fellowship consideration all of your application materials must be received by December 15 to be considered for an award.
 Please indicate your interest for financial assistance on your application.

 If you are a U.S. citizen or permanent resident, you may be eligible for federal loans.
 Learn more about how to complete the Free Application for Federal Student Aid.

 If you are not a U.S. citizen or permanent resident, you will need to submit a Declaration and Certification of Finances (DCF form) documenting available funds to support yourself and all dependents who will be with you during your time at Cornell.

 Please visit the Tuition and Financial Aid page for complete information.

 The Office of Global Learning has detailed information about applying for visas and preparing for life at Cornell.
-After receiving admission to our LL.M. program, the Office of Graduate Legal Studies will provide you with more information on how to begin the visa process, including submitting proof of financial support and coordinating the I-20.
+After receiving admission to our General LL.M. program, the Office of Graduate Legal Studies will provide you with more information on how to begin the visa process, including submitting proof of financial support and coordinating the I-20.

 The university operates a number of graduate student housing facilities.
 Private houses, apartments, and cooperatives are within easy walking distance of the Law School.
 Rents vary according to the location and the time of year you make arrangements.
 Learn more about local communities near campus.